Radical (chemistry): History and nomenclature

 Until late in the 20th century the word "radical" was used in chemistry to indicate any connected group of atoms, such as a methyl group or a carboxyl, whether it was part of a larger molecule or a molecule on its own.
 A radical is often known as an R group.
 The qualifier "free" was then needed to specify the unbound case.
 Following recent nomenclature revisions, a part of a larger molecule is now called a functional group or substituent, and "radical" now implies "free".
 However, the old nomenclature may still appear in some books.

 The term radical was already in use when the now obsolete radical theory was developed.
-Louis-Bernard Guyton de Morveau introduced the phrase "radical" in 1785 and the phrase was employed by Antoine Lavoisier in 1789 in his Traité Élémentaire de Chimie.
-A radical was then identified as the root base of certain acids (the Latin word "radix" meaning "root").
+Louis-Bernard Guyton de Morveau introduced the phrase "radical" in 1785 and the phrase was employed by French chemist Antoine Lavoisier in 1789 in his Traité Élémentaire de Chimie.
+A radical was then identified as the substituent of certain acids (the Latin word "radix" meaning "root").
 Historically, the term radical in radical theory was also used for bound parts of the molecule, especially when they remain unchanged in reactions.
 These are now called functional groups.
 For example, methyl alcohol was described as consisting of a methyl "radical" and a hydroxyl "radical".
 Neither are radicals in the modern chemical sense, as they are permanently bound to each other, and have no unpaired, reactive electrons; however, they can be observed as radicals in mass spectrometry when broken apart by irradiation with energetic electrons.

-In a modern context the first organic (carbon–containing) radical identified was the triphenylmethyl radical, (C_{6}H_{5})_{3}C^{•}.
-This species was discovered by Moses Gomberg in 1900.
-In 1933 Morris S. Kharasch and Frank Mayo proposed that free radicals were responsible for anti-Markovnikov addition of hydrogen bromide to allyl bromide.
+Pioneering studies into free radical reactions include the discovery of the triphenylmethyl radical by American chemist Moses Gomberg in 1900.
+The lead-mirror experiment described by British chemist Friedrich Paneth in 1927 reinforced their existence.
+In this last experiment tetramethyllead is decomposed at elevated temperatures to methyl radicals and elemental lead in a quartz tube.
+The gaseous methyl radicals migrate to another part of the chamber in a carrier gas where they react with lead in a mirror film, which slowly disappears.
+In 1933, American chemists Morris S. Kharasch and Frank Mayo proposed that free radicals were responsible for anti-Markovnikov addition of hydrogen bromide to allyl bromide.

 In most fields of chemistry, the historical definition of radicals contends that the molecules have nonzero electron spin.
 However, in fields including spectroscopy and astrochemistry, the definition is slightly different.
-Gerhard Herzberg, who won the Nobel prize for his research into the electron structure and geometry of radicals, suggested a looser definition of free radicals: "any transient (chemically unstable) species (atom, molecule, or ion)".
+German-Canadian physicist Gerhard Herzberg, who won the Nobel prize for his research into the electron structure and geometry of radicals, suggested a looser definition of free radicals: "any transient (chemically unstable) species (atom, molecule, or ion)".
 The main point of his suggestion is that there are many chemically unstable molecules that have zero spin, such as C_{2}, C_{3}, CH_{2} and so on.
-This definition is more convenient for discussions of transient chemical processes and astrochemistry; therefore researchers in these fields prefer to use this loose definition.
+This definition is more convenient for discussions of transient chemical processes and astrochemistry; therefore, researchers in these fields prefer to use this loose definition.